 This small muscular dog has short legs, a slightly extended body and a topline that rises somewhat over the rump.
 The bearded face is on a long wedge-shaped head with drooping ears.

 Cesky puppies are born chocolate brown or black.
-Regular coat colours are all shades of grey, including charcoal, platinum grey and light coffee.
+Regular coat colors are all shades of gray, including charcoal, platinum gray and light coffee.
 There might be darker pigmentation on the head, ears, feet and tail.
-Some Ceskys have white, brown and yellow marking on the beard, cheeks, neck, chest, tail and limbs.
+Some Ceskys have white, brown and yellow markings on the beard, cheeks, neck, chest, tail and limbs.

 An adult Cesky Terrier stands 10 to 13 inches (25 to 33cm) at the shoulder with a weight ranging from 13 to

 30 pounds (5 to 13kg).